 In New Baltimore, however, the average commute to work is quite long.
 On average, people spend 32.09 minutes each day getting to work, which is significantly higher than the national average.

-The percentage of people in New Baltimore who are college-educated is somewhat higher than the average US community of 21.84%: 25.91% of adults in New Baltimore have at least a bachelor's degree.
+The overall education level of New Baltimore is somewhat higher than in the average US city of 21.84%: 27.67% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in New Baltimore in 2010 was $31,408, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,632 for a family of four.
+The per capita income in New Baltimore in 2018 was $35,350, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $141,400 for a family of four.
 However, New Baltimore contains both very wealthy and poor people as well.

 The most common language spoken in New Baltimore is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Polish and Italian.